buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 This is where information architecture (IA) comes in.

+_Information architecture also includes the architecture of flows, but I’ll explore that in the next chapter (Chapter 4: Getting From A → B)._

 Everything we design is created from content.
 When we design a UI, we take this content and we organise it, enabling the user to navigate it and help them to quickly and easily find their way.
 As we design, we need to consider the hierarchy of the content we're organising and apply that hierarchy to our patterns, pages and flows.

 There’s an information architecture at each of these resolutions: patterns will have their own information architecture, as will pages, which are created from components and patterns.